By Fallen Matthew •

 I still don’t know how this MD could intently dismiss my concerns for what has become a little over a decade; and I don’t know how he can so nonchalantly engage me moving forward.
 What I do know is what could’ve been: if I could’ve moderated my symptoms, I could’ve been healthier and happier had this MD taken my concerns seriously from the beginning; perhaps even afforded access to some resources and clinical support systems, instead of ER visits with wait times of hours upon hours and checkered prescriptions; all that triage, trial error.

-Written by Fallen Matthew an Indigenous Black scholar who studies existentialism and supernatural folklore.
+Fallen Matthew is an Indigenous Black scholar who studies existentialism and supernatural folklore.
 She also writes fiction, mostly horror and erotica.